 The emblem’s bright elements encode a wide range of goods that can be shipped anywhere in the country.
-The Wayfair logo announces fast delivery, thoughtful logistics routes, and maximum customer convenience.
+The Wayfair logo signals fast delivery, thoughtful logistics, and maximum customer convenience.

 Meaning and History

 The online store’s debut name was CSN Stores.
 But it wasn’t the first organization created by two Cornell University graduates: at the time, they had two firms (Simplify Mobile and iXL).
 So, the young entrepreneurs already had experience.
-They opened a joint company and started selling racks and storage systems over the Internet.
-One of them took on the position of chairman and the other the CEO.
-They didn’t think long about the name, using the letters of their initials.
+They opened a joint venture and began selling racks and storage systems online.
+One of them took on the position of chairman, and the other the CEO.
+They didn’t think long about the name; they used the letters of their initials.

 A year later, the company expanded substantially, hiring employees and adding garden and garden products to the range to sell at three new sites.
-Gradually, the catalog included all types of furniture, household products, decor elements, and everything for repairs, including bedding and bath accessories.
-Then, the company began to penetrate foreign markets, and by 2011, the company owned more than 200 online stores.
+Gradually, the catalog included all types of furniture, household products, decorative elements, and repair supplies, including bedding and bath accessories.
+Then the company began expanding into foreign markets, and by 2011, it owned more than 200 online stores.
 At the same time, it changed its name to Wayfair.
-The word carries no conceptual meaning – it consists of two easily pronounced bases.
+The word carries no conceptual meaning; it consists of two easily pronounced bases.
 A branding agency from Newton proposed this version.

-Around 2019, the firm started having problems, causing gossip and scandals.
-Because of this, many employees left it: some resigned in protest, others had to be fired because of falling profits.
+Around 2019, the firm began to have problems, leading to gossip and scandals.
+Because of this, many employees left: some resigned in protest, others were fired due to falling profits.
 Despite this massive staff loss, the company still has enough people, with 2,300 data engineers and over 3,000 helpdesk representatives.
 Worldwide locations share a common logo, altered only once.

 2002 – 2011

-The debut version of the logo does not look like the current one and consists of two text parts.
-On the left half is the abbreviation “CSN,” which is formed from the initials Niraj Shah and Steve Conine.
+The debut version of the logo does not resemble the current one and consists of two text elements.
+On the left half is the abbreviation “CSN,” which is formed from the initials of Niraj Shah and Steve Conine.
 The word “Stores” is on the right with the miniature prefix “shop easy.”
 A thin vertical line separates them.
 All letters in the name are lowercase, with a slight slant.

 2011 – 2016

-The logo design has become friendlier after rebranding with a change of corporate style associated with the company’s transition to foreign markets.
+The logo design has become friendlier following the rebranding, reflecting the company’s transition to foreign markets.
 The excessive severity has disappeared, and a friendly graphic element has appeared, formed by two overlapping hexagons.
 They have an elongated shape and different colors on opposite sides: purple, olive, mint, and yellow.
-At their intersection is a dark purple diamond colored in the color of the brand name.
+At their intersection is a dark purple diamond, colored to match the brand name.
 A geometric figure with a complex shape replaces the dot above the letter “i.”

 2016 – today